JaykeMeijer/MountainLight/README.md

 System config is stored on EEPROM.
 Max stored SSID size is 32 chars, same for password.

+# Networking

+mDNS is on, the device is known as `mountainlight.local`.

 # HTML Endpoints

 - `/`: Home